Each class has an ambassador for every subject. One of these ambassadors is chosen to be the CHPA representative. These pupils are

 We uphold the British value of respect for British Institutions by:

-Children came in their ODD Socks to mark the start of Anti-Bullying Week 2021.
+Pupils came in their ODD Socks to mark the start of Anti-Bullying/Friendship Week.
 Odd socks day is designed to be fun and encourage people to express themselves and celebrate their individuality and what makes us all unique.

 As a way of supporting children’s mental health, we supported the Young Minds campaign #HelloYellow.
-On Friday 8th October 2021 we asked pupils and all staff to wear something yellow in support of mental health.
+On the day, we asked pupils and all staff to wear something yellow in support of mental health.
 Children were given the opportunity to enjoy Charnock Park on an afternoon as we recognised the importance of outdoor play and having a break from the classroom.

 Here are some quotes from children and family members: